zyd5csi8/Tableau-10-Desktop-QA/README.md

 # 4. Calculations (17%)
 ## 4.1 Manipulate string and date calculations

+Just open the page to find the function you want.
+Or just Google it.

 Get familiar with the important functions will be fine.

 - String functions: https://onlinehelp.tableau.com/current/pro/desktop/en-us/functions_functions_string.htm